 Sector Plan A brief description and overview Communication Strategy The Municipality has adopted the Communication Strategy in 2015/16 financial year which aims at making communication between the MLM and its residents more effective.
 The strategy sets out communication channels the municipality should explore with its citizens.
 Internal Audit Charter The MLM adopted the Internal Audit Charter in 2016/17 financial year in order to bring about systematic, disciplined approach in evaluating and improving effectiveness of the risk management, control and governance.
 It clarifies various issues including the work of the internal audit and responsibilities of the MLM's Audit Committee which is established in terms of the Municipal Finance Management Act.
 It is therefore branded as a tool governing the internal audit unit within MLM.
-Disability Framework for Local Government Developed by SALGA in partnership with COGHSTA, the MLM approved the Disability Framework for Local Government which aim at guiding municipalities among others to: (1) mainstreaming disability into the Key Performance Areas of local government 's IDPs,PGDS, (2) ensure the participation of people with disabilities in governance and democratic processes, (3) develop and implement programmes to empower people with disabilities, and (4) heighten the implementation of the Integrated National Disability Strategy in local government.
-Policy on Ward committees This policy regulates the management and functioning of the Ward committees in the municipality.
+Disability Framework for Local Government Policy on Ward committees This policy regulates the management and functioning of the Ward committees in the municipality.
 It enables the MLM to have effective Ward committee system that promotes participatory democracy.
 The policy clarifies the role of ward committee at length, criteria for membership, election processes, term of office, and filling of vacancies, ward committees meetings, municipal support, accountability and relationships.
 Consequently, ward committees play substantial role in soliciting community views on service delivery and ensure that community views are encapsulated in the IDP /Budget.
-Makhuduthamaga Y outh The MLM's Youth Development Policy was approved by council with the overall aim to improve contact Development Po olicy between the municipality and youth.
-Framework Anti Corruption Strategy MLM has a Draft Anti Corruption Strategy that seeks to protect the Municipal funds and other assets.
+Makhuduthamaga Youth The MLM's Youth Development Policy was approved by council with the overall aim to improve contact Development Policy between the municipality and youth.
+Framework Anti Corruption Strategy / MLM has a Draft Anti Corruption Strategy that seeks to protect the Municipal funds and other assets.
 The strategy was reviewed during the 2016/17 financial year.
-Risk Management Strategy The Municipality has a Risk Management Strategy and was reviewed by council in 2016/17 financial year.
+Risk Management Strat egy The Municipality has a Risk Management Strategy and was reviewed by council in 2016/17 financial year.
 This outline a high level plan on how the institution will go about implementing the Risk Management Policy.
 This will enable Heads of departments to manage risk effectively, optimize operational efficiency of the MLM, develop and support knowledge base of the people and the Council and ensure that adequate risk financing is available by provision in both the IDP and multi year budget.
-Risk Management Policy The risk management policy outlines MLM commitment to protect MLM against adverse outcomes, which may impact negatively on service delivery.
+Risk Management Polic y The risk management policy outlines MLM commitment to protect MLM against adverse outcomes, which may impact negatively on service delivery.
 The policy was reviewed by council in 2016/17 financial year.